zeek/zeek/frameworks/geoip.rst

     function lookup_location(a:addr): geo_location

-The return value of the :bro:see:`lookup_location` function is a record type called :bro:see:`geo_location`, and it consists of several fields containing the country, region, city, latitude, and longitude of the specified IP address.
+The return value of the :zeek:see:`lookup_location` function is a record type called :zeek:see:`geo_location`, and it consists of several fields containing the country, region, city, latitude, and longitude of the specified IP address.
 Since one or more fields in this record will be uninitialized for some IP addresses (for example, the country and region of an IP address